 It’s 9 am on a Sunday morning and as I make my way along the uneven cement sidewalks and little backstreets of the Mexican village of Yelapa, there isn’t a soul in sight.
 The only sign of life comes when I pass a small convenience store, which is just opening its doors for the day.
 Even the beautiful golden sand of Yelapa Beach is completely deserted.
 Surrounded by mountains, there are no roads into Yelapa and the only way to reach the village is by boat from nearby Puerto Vallarta and the first boats haven’t yet arrived.

-Related: Check out our post on bird watching in nearby San Blas, Nayarit.
+Related: Want to visit more spots that are a little off the beaten path?
+Check out our post about bird watching in nearby San Blas, Nayarit.

 I sometimes wonder what it would be like to step back in time and visit a popular tourist destination before it was developed with hotels, restaurants, shops and tour operators.
 With more than 2 million visitors annually, the days when Puerto Vallarta was just a quiet fishing village are long gone.
 These days the closest you can come to discovering the Vallarta of yesteryear is to plan an overnight stay in Yelapa.
 Though the village gets busy during the middle part of the day with tourists on day trips, in the early morning and late evening it is a little oasis of calm in an otherwise well-traveled part of Mexico.
 Pristine Yelapa Beach likely resembles the beaches of Puerto Vallarta before Elizabeth Taylor and Richard Burton made the destination famous.